KendallTHampton/TinDog-App/README.md

 This is an website I made with Bootstrap (Fully Responsive) with Angela Yu's Web Developer Bootcamp.
-Taught me how to use Bootstrap and media queries.
+Through creating the website I learned how to use Bootstrap and Media Queries.